Sustainability

 Trends in Work-Related Accidents

 This graph shows trends in the number of work-related accidents over a five-year period.
-In FY2021, there were three work-related accidents at NGK, five at manufacturing Group companies in Japan and 30 at manufacturing Group companies outside Japan.
+In FY2023, there were seven work-related accidents at NGK, 10 at manufacturing Group companies in Japan and 22 at manufacturing Group companies outside Japan.

 In the event of a work-related accident, following the NGK Group’s rules, we promptly notify relevant departments and convene the Work-Related Accident Deliberation Committee pursuant to the regulations of each company.
 This ensures that we are able to thoroughly identify the cause and implement countermeasures against future recurrence.